HOW TO REACH US

 You can also take any bus that goes to the center.
 From the Market Square you can walk 10 minutes to our hostel .
 Take SINT-JAKOBSTRAAT until it changes to EZELSTRAAT.

 By far, the cheapest and healthiest way!
 Getting to the hostel would take you around 30 minutes.
 You can ask for a city map at a tourist information office inside the station or find your spot on the big city map just across the road from the Bus Station.

 Zaventem and Charleroi are Belgium’s main airports.

 Charleroi: In contrast to Zaventem, making your way out of Charleroi by train is slightly more difficult.
 You’d better opt for the Flibco-bus, directly taking you to Bruges (www.flibco.com).
-In case you’d still prefer a journey by train, however, you’ll have to grab a cab/airport shuttle to ‘Charleroi South’-station after which you get on a train to Bruges.
+In case you’d still prefer a journey by train, however, you’ll have to grab a cab/airport shuttle to ‘Charleroi South’-station and from there get on a train to Bruges.

 Coming by car?
 Then you’d best park your vehicle near the railway station.
 A 24 hour parking ticket costs €3,5 and includes a free ride by public transport.
 Do you prefer a covered and secured parking?
-Find Biekorf at a walking distance (Biekorf).
-Last but not least, you can just as well park your car for free outside the surrounding ring road.
+Find Biekorf at a walking distance (Biekorf) from the hostel.
+Last but not least, you can just as well park your car for free outside the ring surrounding the city.